 just some of many!

-Projects often involve working together with Rotary Foundation and clubs abroad.
-Some are expensive: for our biggest project ever, the funding of a cancer ward for outpatients at the Queens Hospital in 2005 - 6, we raised £85,000.
+Some projects are expensive: for our biggest project ever, the funding of a haematology ward for outpatients at the Queens Hospital in Burton in 2005 - 6, we raised £85,000.
 Sometimes it is just the idea and initiative that matter.
+Larger projects often involve working together with Rotary Foundation and clubs abroad.

 To these should be added the very considerable sums we have raised or donated for disaster relief, the fight against polio, the YMCA food bank, and Donna Louise Hospice.